How to Recover Financially After Coronavirus

 Take a Look at Any Relevant Insurance Policies

 If you have taken out a mortgage or life insurance policy, it may come with a payment protection clause or a policy covering sickness or unemployment.
 If this is the case, you may be entitled to some money that could help you to weather financial troubles.

 Speak Openly With Creditors

-If you are unable to come up with a realistic budget and your available funds are simply unable to cover essential bills, get in touch with the relevant organisations you owe money to straight away.
-This is a much better choice to make than simply allowing bills to pile up as your honesty may encourage creditors to give you some leeway regarding payments, particularly given the current economic environment.
+If you cannot come up with a realistic budget and your available funds are simply unable to cover essential bills, get in touch with the relevant organisations you owe money to straight away.
+This is a much better choice to make than simply allowing bills to pile up, as your honesty may encourage creditors to give you some leeway regarding payments, particularly given the current economic environment.